Chen-Jack/CSCI127-Deletion-Script/README.txt

 home directory.
 Afterwards, it will add an alias command into the hidden .bashrc file located at the home directory.
-After closing the terminal, you should be able to call the main script by typing "removepy" into the terminal.
+After closing the terminal, you should be able to call the main script by typing "removefiles" into the terminal.